Table of Contents

 Codex CLI: catching up

-OpenAI’s Codex CLI has matured this period.
-For OpenAI-stack shops it’s a credible terminal option, particularly with gpt-5-codex performance gains.
-For mixed-vendor stacks the appeal is narrower; Claude Code’s CLI ergonomics and tool ecosystem still pull ahead, and the model-routing flexibility of vendor-neutral options is real.
+Codex CLI matured this quarter.
+On an OpenAI stack it is a credible terminal option, especially with the gpt-5-codex performance gains.
+Off that stack the appeal narrows fast.
+Claude Code's CLI ergonomics and tool ecosystem still pull ahead, and the model-routing flexibility of vendor-neutral options is a real advantage for mixed shops.

 When to pick each one